jenkinsci/workflow-api-plugin/docs/flowgraph.md

 **Key information is stored in a couple ways:**

-* The specific subclass of the `FlowNode` used for a particular node is structurally imporant - for example `BlockStartNode` represents the start of a block
+* The specific subclass of the `FlowNode` used for a particular node is structurally important - for example `BlockStartNode` represents the start of a block
 * `StepDescriptor`: most `FlowNode`s come from running `Steps` and implement `StepNode`.
-This means they you can get the `StepDescriptor` to determine their `Step` that produced them.
+This means they can get the `StepDescriptor` to determine their `Step` that produced them.
 * Parent relationships allow us to so split into parallel branches and track them independently.
 We may have multiple nodes with a given parent (at the start of a parallel) or one node with multiple parents (the end of a parallel)
 * `Action`s give us all the key attributes of the `FlowNode`, see the section below for a quick reference